 - ADM key is needed if you want to change information/settings in the SIM card that by default is set to read-only or unreadable.

-While this looks like a lot at first, there is no doubt that global IoT SIM cards with self-service console and developer tools for cellular connectivity are the right wireless technology for your IoT project.
+While this looks like a lot at first, there is no doubt that global IoT SIM cards with self-service consoles and developer tools for cellular connectivity are the right wireless technology for your IoT project.
 Let Monogoto simplify it all with a reduced cellular learning curve that allows you to deploy faster.

 With Monogoto’s plug-and-play IoT SIM cards you’ll be up and running fast with immediate global connectivity and maximum network resiliency in 180 countries on 550+ mobile networks.